Richard Neville, 16th Earl of Warwick: Coat of arms

 The Earl of Warwick's coat of arms was unusually complex for the period, with seven different quarterings in an unusual order.
 The first grand quarter consists of the arms of his father-in-law, Richard de Beauchamp, 13th Earl of Warwick, who bore his arms quartering Despenser (the arms of his wife Isabel le Despenser) with an inescutcheon of De Clare, which Warwick showed in the fourth quarter.
 The second grand quarter showed the arms of Montagu (quartering Monthermer).
-The third grand quarter showed the arms of Neville differenced - rather honourably augmented - by a label compony argent and azure for Beaufort (House of Lancaster) to signify the royal descent from Warwick's father Richard Neville, 5th Earl of Salisbury, who was the eldest son and heir of Ralph Neville, 1st Earl of Westmorland and his wife, Lady Joan Beaufort, daughter of John of Gaunt, 1st Duke of Lancaster, third son of King Edward III and great-grandfather of the last Lancastrian King Henry VI.
+The third grand quarter showed the arms of Neville differenced – rather honourably augmented – by a label compony argent and azure for Beaufort (House of Lancaster) to signify the royal descent from Warwick's father Richard Neville, 5th Earl of Salisbury, who was the eldest son and heir of Ralph Neville, 1st Earl of Westmorland and his wife, Lady Joan Beaufort, daughter of John of Gaunt, 1st Duke of Lancaster, third son of King Edward III and great-grandfather of the last Lancastrian King Henry VI.

-Ancestry and descent

 Neville family tree

 The chart below shows, in abbreviated form, the family background of Richard Neville and his family connections with the houses of York and Lancaster.
 Anne Neville is shown with her two husbands, in order from right to left.